xmartlabs/Opera/README.md

 extension Repository : OperaDecodable {}
 ```

 Using Argo is a little bit harder, we need to implement `OperaDecodable` in addition to declare the protocol adoption.
-Here where swift language protocol extension feature comes in handy....
+Here is where swift language protocol extension feature comes in handy....

 ```swift
 extension Argo.Decodable where Self.DecodedType == Self, Self: OperaDecodable {